 - Applicants may obtain an application form at our website www.nebgrocery.com or by contacting the NGIA office via telephone, fax or USPS mail.

 - Completed applications will be accepted between Jan.
 1 and April 1 the year of the award.
-Applications must be postmarked by April 1.
+Applications must be postmarked or received by April 1.
 Applications received after this date will not be considered.

 Selection of Winners